Chow Mein (Panda Express COPYCAT) in 30 Min! (VIDEO)

 Instructions

-- Mix sauce in a bowl by combining low sodium light soy sauce, sugar, shaoxing wine, white pepper, sesame oil, msg, cornstarch, and chicken broth.
+- Mix the sauce in a bowl by combining low sodium light soy sauce, sugar, shaoxing wine, white pepper, sesame oil, msg, cornstarch, and chicken broth until the sugar and cornstarch is dissolved.

-- If using chow mein noodles, blanch for 30 seconds in boiling water then drain and pat dry.
-If using fresh pancit noodles, separate noodles and set aside.
+- If using chow mein noodles, bring a large pot of water to a boil over high heat.
+Blanch the chow mein noodles for 30 seconds then drain and pat dry.
+If using fresh pancit noodles, separate the noodles and set aside.

-- Add 2 tbsp of neutral oil over high heat to a wok or pan and saute garlic and ginger for 30 seconds.
-Add vegetables and stir fry for 2 minutes until charred.
+- Add 2 tbsp of neutral oil to a wok or large pan over medium high heat and saute garlic and ginger for 30 seconds.
+Turn the heat to high, add the celery, onion, and cabbage, and stir fry for 2 minutes until charred.

-- Add noodles and stir fry for 1-2 minutes to char noodles.
-Add the sauce and mix together, stir frying for an additional 2-3 minutes over high heat until the sauce has absorbed and noodles are dry.
+- Add noodles and stir fry for 1-2 minutes to char the noodles.
+Give the sauce a final mix to redistribute the cornstarch, then add the sauce to the pan and mix, stir frying for an additional 2-3 minutes over high heat until the sauce has absorbed and noodles are dry.
 Enjoy!

 Notes